Pluaris User Guide

-The Dashboard and Articles views, in combination with the options available via Filters, facilitate this deep searching of your knowledge base.
+The Control panel(Dashboard) and Reader(Articles) views, in combination with the options available via Filters, facilitate this deep searching of your knowledge base.

 Ask Me can quickly extract a specific answer to any natural language question you want to ask of your knowledge base.

 These options are all located under My Memory in the left-hand navigation menu:

 The Control Panel provides a quantitative, graphical view of the annotations produced by the Pluaris AI engine.
 The Control Panel results represent articles uploaded to your database over the past 15 days.
 These results can be further filtered down by using the Filters menu, as described in the Filters section.